Aysha022/OOPlab/README.md

 en geometrical structures.
 (Exercise to understand polymorphism). **

-6) Write a Java program to demonstrate the use of garbage collector.

 (C) Handling different types of files as well as input and output management methods: